Apple cuts current-quarter production plan for new iPhones by 10 percent: Nikkei

 Market research firm Canalys estimates shipments fell 12 percent in China last year and expects smartphone shipments in 2019 to dip another 3 percent, to below 400 million for the first time since 2014.

-Overall planned production volume of both old and new iPhones is likely to be cut to a range of 40 million to 43 million units for January-March, from an earlier projection of 47 million to 48 million units, the Nikkei reported, citing one source familiar with the situation.
+Overall planned production volume of both old and new iPhones is likely to be cut to a range of 40 million to 43 million units for January-March period, from an earlier projection of 47 million to 48 million units, the Nikkei reported, citing one source familiar with the situation.

-Apple did not immediately respond to a Reuters request for comment.
+Apple did not respond to a Reuters request for comment.

 The report comes after chip suppliers Samsung Electronics Co Ltd (005930.KS) and Skyworks Solutions Inc (SWKS.O) flagged weak first-quarter chip demand for smartphones.

+Samsung surprised the market on Tuesday with an estimated 29 percent drop in quarterly profit, blaming weak chip demand in a rare commentary issued to “ease confusion” among investors already fretting about a global tech slowdown.

 Apple’s iPhone suppliers include Taiwanese assemblers Hon Hai Precision Industry Co Ltd (Foxconn) (2317.TW) and Pegatron Corp (4938.TW).
-Pegatron declined to comment on the report when contacted by Reuters, while Foxconn did not immediately reply to a request for comment.
+Pegatron declined to comment on the report when contacted by Reuters, while Foxconn did not reply to a request for comment.

 There was little reaction to the report among shares of major Apple suppliers, as the market has already digested production cuts after the iPhone maker’s forecast cut, analysts said.

-Shares of Foxconn, the world’s biggest electronics contract manufacturer, were up 1.6 percent while Pegatron was up 1.3 percent.
+Shares of Foxconn, the world’s biggest electronics contract manufacturer, closed up 1.6 percent, while Pegatron closed up 1.3 percent.
+Apple shares were up 1.3 percent at $152.70 in early trading on Wednesday.

 As Chinese demand has faltered, Apple has increased focus on India, which recently overtook the United States as the world’s second-largest smartphone market.